Overview and Responsibilities

 CVTC instructors are dynamic partners for students, employers, and communities to learn, train, and succeed in an associate degree, technical diploma, basic education, continuing education, and/or contract training program.
 An instructor works with students beyond the classroom to ensure their success, models CVTC core abilities, and demonstrates commitment to excellence in program/course/training content and delivery.
 An instructor is able to work effectively in a collaborative environment; is willing to innovate and change to meet evolving program and industry needs; and demonstrates competency with use of technology that supports learning and teaching.
 An instructor maintains a flexible schedule, including availability for evening, weekend, online, or summer assignments, as appropriate.

-- Plan for and instruct courses in the area of Emergency Medical Services (EMS) including, but not limited to, EMT 1, EMT 2, and EMS refreshers.
+- Plan for and instruct courses in the area of Emergency Medical Technician, Paramedic, and Paramedic Technician.
+Assignments may include EMS refreshers.

 - Design and implement relevant and progressive curriculum.

 - Deliver high-quality instruction through the planning and implementation of effective learning strategies and environments.

 - Create performance-based assessments aligned with competencies through formative and summative measures.

 - Promote student success through timely communication, growth-based feedback, and implementation of strategies that meet the needs of diverse learners.

 - Meet professional expectations by maintaining professional currency and contributing to a collaborative culture across the College.